RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/4-Keyper Manual/2-Designer/2-Pages/4-Layouts/list-of-available-layouts/list-of-available-layouts.md

-# List of available layouts for Pages
+# Available Layouts for Pages

 [**Layouts**](</docs/Rapid/3-User Manual/glossary/glossary.md#layout> "Page, layout and component") are an important part of Page construction.